evilsoft/crocks/docs/src/pages/docs/functions/combinators.md

 const lte = a => b =>
   b <= a

-// lte :: Number -> Number -> Number
+// gte :: Number -> Number -> Number
 const gte = a => b =>
   b >= a